-

 Depending on your interests and skills, there could be job opportunities on your new installation.
 Be sure to check the installation’s website for job listings.

-- Finding federal civil service can be easier overseas than in the United States, but the process takes time.
+- Federal jobs: Finding federal civil service jobs overseas can be different and sometimes easier than in the U.S., but the process takes time.
 You can find federal jobs posted on the USAjobs.gov site.
 Be sure to follow the announcement instructions carefully to apply.
 Service branch job listings sites include:

-- Look for installation service jobs for programs such as Morale, Welfare and Recreation and Marine Corps Community Services.
-Check your installation’s website for up-to-date job listings positions.
+- Installation service jobs: Look for installation service jobs for programs such as Morale, Welfare and Recreation and Marine Corps Community Services.
+Check your installation’s website for up-to-date job listings.

-- Exchange or commissary jobs: These jobs can be similar to those at commissaries and exchanges in the United States.
-Check out career information at the Defense Commissary Agency.
+- Exchange or commissary jobs: These jobs can be similar to those at commissaries and exchanges in the U.S. Check out career information at the Defense Commissary Agency.

 Flexible jobs, telecommuting and home businesses